-Known as the “Moses of her people,” Harriet Tubman was a former slave who escaped to freedom and then helped other slaves reach freedom, too, as a “conductor" of the Underground Railroad.
-Tubman also served as a scout, spy, guerilla soldier and nurse for the Union Army during the Civil War, and is considered the first African American woman to serve in the military.
+Known as the “Moses of her people,” Harriet Tubman was enslaved, escaped, and helped others gain their freedom as a “conductor" of the Underground Railroad.
+Tubman also served as a scout, spy, guerrilla soldier, and nurse for the Union Army during the Civil War.
+She is considered the first African American woman to serve in the military.

-Like many slaves, Tubman’s exact birth date is unknown, but estimates place it between 1820 and 1822 in Dorchester County, Maryland.
-Born Araminta Ross, the daughter of slaves Harriet Green and Benjamin Ross, Tubman had eight siblings.
+Tubman’s exact birth date is unknown, but estimates place it between 1820 and 1822 in Dorchester County, Maryland.
+Born Araminta Ross, the daughter of Harriet Green and Benjamin Ross, Tubman had eight siblings.
 By age five, Tubman’s owners rented her out to neighbors as a domestic servant.
-Early signs of her resistance to slavery and its abuses came at age twelve when she intervened to keep her master from beating a slave who tried to escape.
+Early signs of her resistance to slavery and its abuses came at age twelve when she intervened to keep her master from beating an enslaved man who tried to escape.
 She was hit in the head with a two-pound weight, leaving her with a lifetime of severe headaches and narcolepsy.

 Contrary to legend, Tubman did not create the Underground Railroad; it was established in the late eighteenth century by black and white abolitionists.
 Tubman likely benefitted from this network of escape routes and safe houses in 1849, when she and two brothers escaped north.
 Her husband refused to join her, and by 1851 he had married a free black woman.
-Tubman returned to the South at least a dozen times, personally bringing approximately 80 slaves from bondage via the Underground Railroad and assisting many others.
+Tubman returned to the South several times and helped dozens of people escape.
 Her success led slaveowners to post a $40,000 reward for her capture or death.

 Tubman was never caught and never lost a “passenger.”
 She participated in other antislavery efforts, including supporting John Brown in his failed 1859 raid on the Harpers Ferry, Virginia arsenal.

-Through the Underground Railroad, Tubman learned the towns and transportation routes characterizing the South – information that made her important to Union military commanders during the Civil War.
-As a Union spy and scout, Tubman often transformed herself into an aging woman, wandering the streets under Confederate control, and learning from slaves about Confederate troop placements and supply lines.
-Tubman helped many of these slaves find food, shelter, and even jobs in the North.
-She also became a respected guerrilla operative, and as a nurse, Tubman dispensed herbal remedies to black and white soldiers dying from infection and disease.
+Through the Underground Railroad, Tubman learned the towns and transportation routes characterizing the South—information that made her important to Union military commanders during the Civil War.
+As a Union spy and scout, Tubman often transformed herself into an aging woman.
+The she would wander the streets under Confederate control and learning from the enslaved population about Confederate troop placements and supply lines.
+Tubman helped many of these individuals find food, shelter, and even jobs in the North.
+She also became a respected guerrilla operative.
+As a nurse, Tubman dispensed herbal remedies to black and white soldiers dying from infection and disease.

 After the war, Tubman raised funds to aid freedmen, joined Elizabeth Cady Stanton and Susan B. Anthony in their quest for women’s suffrage, cared for her aging parents, and worked with white writer Sarah Bradford on her autobiography as a potential source of income.
-She married a Union soldier Nelson Davis, also born a slave, who was more than twenty years her junior.
-Residing in Auburn, New York, she cared for the aged in her home and in 1874, the Davises adopted a daughter.
-After an extensive campaign for a military pension, she was finally awarded $8 per month in 1895 as Davis’s widow (he died in 1888.) and $20 in 1899 for her service.
+She married a Union soldier Nelson Davis, also born into slavery, who was more than twenty years her junior.
+Residing in Auburn, New York, she cared for the elderly in her home and in 1874, the Davises adopted a daughter.
+After an extensive campaign for a military pension, she was finally awarded $8 per month in 1895 as Davis’s widow (he died in 1888) and $20 in 1899 for her service.
 In 1896, she established the Harriet Tubman Home for the Aged on land near her home.
 Tubman died in 1913 and was buried with military honors at Fort Hill Cemetery in Auburn, New York.

 - The original version of this article was excerpted from “Clandestine Women: The Untold Stories of Women in Espionage” Exhibition, Annandale, Virginia: NWHM, 2002.